 As a fuel consumer, you pay Idaho fuels tax when you buy the fuel from a retail dealer in Idaho (unless the dealer is on an Indian reservation and owned by one of the five Idaho reservation tribes or a member as defined by Idaho Motor Fuels Administrative Rules 010).
 If you pay Idaho fuels tax at the pump but use the fuel in a nontaxable manner, you may qualify for a fuels tax refund.
-(See the "Tax-exempt uses of fuel" section below.)
+(See below.)
 On the other hand, if you use untaxed fuel in a licensed motor vehicle, you could be required to pay fuels tax (for more information, see the Form 75 instructions).

 You may be eligible for a fuels tax refund if you pay Idaho fuels tax on gasoline, purchase at least 50 gallons in a calendar year, and use it in:

 - Stationary engines

 - Unregistered off-road equipment (snowmobiles and motorcycles don't qualify)

 - Motor vehicle auxiliary engines (power take-off equipment doesn't qualify)

 - Most motor vehicles that aren't registered (motor vehicles required to be registered don't qualify)

 - Commercial motor boats (personal pleasure boats don't qualify)